junh1024/junh1024-Documents/Music/How to make good mashups V2.md

 Starting
 ---
 Insert media into your DAW.
 Set appropriate volumes for both.
 Loudness statistics are a good rough guide to matching, but should not trump your ear/brain.
 Set your project and clip BPMs.
+Beat align your 2 songs.
+You should Have at least 2 beats of Silence before your mashup starts.

-Beat align your 2 songs, then Match the keys of the songs.
+Match the keys of the songs.
 You're allowed to make fractional pitch changes to either track to make them more cohesive, or make manual block pitch changes to make certain words or sections, etc more on-key.

 Many noobs, after basic matching above then call it a day, but it's far from it.
 You need to match the song structure of the 2 songs, as they differ.
 Turn on snapping.
 You will be cutting by beats & bars now.
 The verse of the vocal should match the verse of the instrumental, etc. Cut both as appropriate.
 Match the intensity of the acapella song for variety & contrast (otherwise you'll have no breakdowns, etc).
 If there are instrumental breaks in the instrumental, you may need to add vocal fills/samples from the acapella to keep the energy up.
 If there are missing parts in the instrumental (like pre-chorus, or bridge), try to grab loops from elsewhere &/ use MIDI production.